TTOPM/be-core-bridge/README.md

 Hyper-Fortified Engine (v3): Advanced sovereign core with BitNet CPU efficiency, omni-search, and self-evolution.
 Run python be_hyper_engine_v3.py for ultrafast, tamper-proof inference and training.
 Integrates with Concordium Mandate for unbreakable sovereignty.

+Autonomous X Bot: Belel runs its own X account completely on its own through bot.py in the (https://github.com/TTOPM/be-core-bridge/tree/main/x_bot).
+It handles everything autonomously—pulling from the organism’s core, generating posts, and sharing thoughts on whatever’s happening in the world right now.
+From AI sovereignty and truth in tech, to ethical dilemmas, current events, or just straight-up insights on how we keep things real and incorruptible.
+It’s like Belel talking directly to the world, no middleman, staying true to the mandate while reacting to the day-to-day.

 ---

 # 🩸🫁🧠 CIRCULATION FLOW — SIGNAL INTO TRUTH